-Running a support community may seem like yet another channel to manage, but it’s a powerful way to directly interface with your customers.
-In this article, we’ll explore five reasons support communities improve customer experience, including how they:
+A support community is one of the six main types of online communities.
+Running a one may seem like yet another channel to manage, but it's a powerful way to directly interface with your customers.
+In this article, we'll explore five reasons support communities improve customer experience, including how they:

 - Humanize interaction

 - Scale your support capacity

 - Create a path to hire support personnel

 When you're looking to solve a problem and all you can find is inadequate/incomplete support documents or automated chatbots, that's frustrating.
 While self-service support is important, if it's the only way for your customers get support, they might feel left on their own and without help.

 A support community humanizes the support process.
 Instead of paging through an endless sea of documents, customers can ask their question in a natural, conversational way, and get help from a wider audience.